BEFORE TAKING HITS,

 Booze and bud don’t mix.

-Using marijuana and alcohol at the same time can impair you more than using either one alone.
+Using cannabis and alcohol at the same time can impair you more than using either one alone.
 It’s never a good idea to use them together.
-Also, if you’re taking prescription drugs, be sure to ask your doctor if it’s safe to use marijuana.
+Also, if you’re taking prescription drugs, be sure to ask your doctor if it’s safe to use cannabis.

 A woman with a bowl of chips and a smaller bowl of dip.